 The Cervico-thoracic curve is the upper part of scoliosis that impacts the neck (cervical) as well as the upper back and even portions of the mid-back (thoracic).
 Alternatively, the Thoraco-lumbar curve is associated with the lower part of double scoliosis, impacting the mid-back (thoracic) and the low back (lumbar spine).
 Collectively, they represent transitional scoliosis that crosses borders of deferring spinal segments, and as such, they are harder to manage.

 Types of S-shaped (Double Scoliotic Curve)

 Most surgeons classify a curve based on its flexibility.
 This stiffness is given to curves that do not reduce when bending toward the side of the scoliotic curve, which is better known as the “convex side” or “convexity.”
-A 25-degree or more curves, failing to be reduced following a side bending, is classified as a stiff curve.
-The noteworthy point is that this is an x-ray assessment that was established by Dr. Linke.
+A 25-degree or more curve, failing to be reduced following a side bending, is classified as a stiff curve.
+The noteworthy point is that this is an x-ray assessment that Dr. Linke established.
 An important characteristic of stiff curves is that they are notoriously troublesome and, as such, difficult to manage or treat clinically, either conservatively or surgically.

 Location of the “S” or “C” Scoliotic Curves